 Therefore, getting a humidifier is an excellent idea to vamp up the moisture levels.

 The right fertilizer is vital for pretty blooms and a healthy Anthurium Papillilaminum plant.
-You do not need to fertilize the Anthurium Papillilaminum plant every time you repot it.

 The Anthurium Papillilaminum plant rarely suffers due to overfertilization.